emmahone/etcd-101/README.md

 If no candidate receives votes from a quorum of nodes, the election process starts over with a new term number.

 # Quorum
 Quorum refers to the minimum number of nodes that must agree on a decision before it can be considered valid and committed to the database.
 Specifically, a quorum is defined as the majority of the nodes in the cluster, which is calculated as (N/2)+1, where N is the total number of nodes in the cluster.
+The resiliency of a cluster is the number of nodes that can be lost before the cluster loses quorum.
+This is calculated as (n-1)/2.

 For example, if a cluster has five nodes, the quorum would be three, because three is the smallest number of nodes that constitutes a majority.
 In this case, a decision would only be considered valid if it receives votes from at least three nodes.

 The use of a quorum in the Raft consensus algorithm ensures that decisions are only made when there is agreement among a majority of the nodes in the cluster, which helps to prevent inconsistencies and ensures that all nodes have a consistent view of the state of the system.
 Additionally, it allows the system to continue operating even if some nodes fail or become disconnected, as long as a quorum of nodes remains available.

+# Does adding additional nodes to an etcd cluster inprove performance?
+While etcd is designed to be a scalable and distributed key-value store, running etcd clusters with a large number of peers can introduce some downsides and challenges.
+Here are a few potential issues to consider:

+- Increased network complexity: As the number of etcd peers increases, so does the complexity of the network topology.
+Each additional peer adds more connections and potential points of failure, which can make it more difficult to troubleshoot network issues.

+- Higher resource requirements: Running a large etcd cluster can require significant computing resources, particularly memory and CPU.
+In order to maintain good performance and reliability, each node in the cluster should have enough resources to handle the load.

+- Slower write performance: With a larger number of peers, the consensus protocol used by etcd to ensure consistency and availability can become slower.
+This is because each write operation must be replicated across all nodes in the cluster, and as the number of nodes increases, the time required for consensus can increase.

+- Increased risk of split-brain: In a large etcd cluster, the risk of split-brain (where different nodes in the cluster have different views of the state) can be higher.
+This can occur if network partitions or other issues cause nodes to become disconnected from each other.
+If this happens, it can be difficult to recover a consistent state without manual intervention.

+Overall, while it is possible to run etcd clusters with a large number of peers, doing so requires careful consideration of the potential downsides and trade-offs.
+It is important to ensure that the cluster is properly configured, monitored, and maintained in order to ensure reliable and consistent operation.
+Openshift has choosen 3 peers as the optimal tradeoff between performance and resilience.